cerebro-data/external-docs/docs/SupportedSQL.md

 - Only `INNER` and `LEFT` (optionally with `OUTER`, `SEMI`, `ANTI`) joins are allowed.
 - The smaller tables must be under a maximum configured size.
-If the smaller tables exceed this size, the request will fail at runtime.
+If the smaller tables exceed the maximum configured size, the request fails at runtime.

 Subquery rewrites are supported but must be executable subject to the same constraints.

 #### Configurations

-Configurations can be specified at cluster creation time via the CLI.
+Configurations can be specified at cluster creation time by using the CLI.

 By default, joins are enabled with a maximum memory of 128MB per join.